BUSINESS ACTIVITIES

 New capabilities launched via bank and MyCapricorn apps

-Non-performing loans mitigated through effective and proactive processes
+Non-performing loans (“NPLs”) mitigated through effective and proactive processes

 Limited losses due to financial crime

-• More client data will be available for analysis and insights
+• More customer data available for analysis and insights

 FINANCIAL CAPITAL